-In his book, Alexander the Great: His Life and His Mysterious Death author Anthony Everitt paints of picture of his subject with all his strengths and weaknesses, showing a flawed human and not a godlike figure – as Alexander himself would have liked us to see
+Alexander the Great His Life and His Mysterious Death author Anthony Everitt paints of picture of his subject with all his strengths & weaknesses a flawed human

 Mr. Oren presents the history from the point of view of politicians, not the soldiers on the ground.
 He doesn’t deal much with military tactics but more with high level decisions and diplomatic chess games.

 t’s amazing to read about the history of the Talmud paralleled that of the Jewish people.
 During the pogroms and ages which anti-Semitism was a societal and politically accepted, those who seek to destroy the Jews tried also to destroy the Talmud, mainly because they didn’t understand what it was about (ridiculously bringing about the blood-libel scenarios over and over).